Deep Groove Ball Bearing Animated

 Ball bearings may be shallow groove or deep groove.
 The ‘groove’ is the depth of the raceway into which the balls fit.
 Deep groove single row ball bearings are also known as Conrad bearings.
 Deep groove ball bearings can carry higher radial and axial loads than their shallow groove ball bearing counterparts.

 Online Anti-Friction Bearings Video Course

-Click here to view our online anti-friction bearings video course.
+Want to learn more about bearings?
+Click here to view our online anti-friction bearings video course!